 GI Doctors Can Assess Symptoms Without Surgery

 Simply put, GI doctors help their patients with gastrointestinal distress feel better.
 They assess their patients’ symptoms first through consultation, then they may perform endoscopic procedures to further diagnose or treat GI problems.
-In addition to treating the above-listed disorders, gastroenterologists can perform colon cancer screenings (also known as colonoscopies).
+In addition to treating the above-listed disorders, gastroenterologists can perform colon cancer screenings (also known as a colonoscopy).
 GI physicians work in several types of medical settings, like individual and group practices, hospitals, and outpatient facilities (such as Tulsa Endoscopy Center).

 Our Gastroenterologists are Trained and Board Certified